 When our Lord said, “Take heed; behold, I have foretold you all things,” He meant it, and we must take Him at His word.
 If He preached to the unsaved in parables, do you really believe He will just come out and tell us everything with no effort required on our part?
 Does not a father expect more of his children than he would expect from those that are not his?
 All the information we need is in His Word; we only need to ask and seek it out and stop making simplistic deductions that take us down the wrong road and prevent us from finding even more of the important things He has for us.

-The appointed time of Christ’s return is information He included in His Word, but one will not find it in any one prophecy, nor is it found in any way one would expect to find it.
+The Appointed Time of Christ’s Return is information He included in His Word, but one will not find it in any one prophecy, nor is it found in any way one would expect to find it.
 Just as our Lord is triune, so is the way he reveals the appointed time of His return.
-By this we mean He reveals the day and month in one way, while the hour and year He reveals in other ways.
+By this we mean He reveals the day and month in one way, the hour in another way, and year He reveals in a third way.
+Also, there are additional witnesses to each of these revelations.

-We will not reveal the exact year and hour of His return in this chapter, but we will announce the day and month it will happen.
-By this, we mean the specific “24 hour day” and what particular month of the year it will happen.
+We will not reveal the exact year and hour of His return in this chapter, because the subject of this chapter will reveal the day and month it will happen.
+By this, we mean the specific “24 hour day” and the particular month of the year it will happen.
 This day was known by our Lord even before He created man, and He revealed it to us in His Word more than 3500 years ago.
 If you are a doubter of this, rest assured this is not just one verse we are talking about, once you understand what this day and month are and how He reveals them, the scriptures will come alive with witnesses in both the Old and New Testament to confirm it.
 However, even though the revealing of the day and month took place 3500 years ago, it would not have been possible for us to understand the significance of this day and month until after the Holy Spirit was given during the Feast of Pentecost.
 That’s because the day the Holy Spirit was given acts as a second witness or confirmation as to the significance of these appointed times.
 (More explanation later.)

 God’s Master Plan reveals the day and month of the appointed time of Christ’s return.
-God’s Master Plan, also known as the “Feasts of the Lord,” is three-phase; but most of Christendom is only familiar with one phase or at most two.
+God’s Master Plan, also known as the “Feasts of the Lord,” is three-phased; but nearly all of Christendom is only familiar with one phase or at most two.
 These feasts are His appointed times.
-(That’s part of what the word feast means in Hebrew) It’s through these feasts that we can know these appointed times, meaning what day and month these appointed times will occur, but they do not tell us the hour of our Lords return.
-That is revealed in the Parable of the Ten Virgins and verified by other scripture.
+(That’s part of what the word feast means in Hebrew) It’s through these feasts that we can know these appointed times, meaning what day and month these appointed times will occur, but they do not tell us the hour or year of our Lords return.
+The hour is revealed in the Parable of the Ten Virgins and verified by other scripture.
 To know the year of His return, one must watch and understand the Bible prophecy that is being fulfilled right before our eyes.
-Our Lord revealed His return in three different ways, a design in which man has not thought to look, a plan that requires the aid of the Holy Spirit.
+The second witness is a prophecy of time explained in the next chapter of this book.
+Our Lord revealed His return in three different ways, a design which few have thought to consider; a plan that requires the aid of the Holy Spirit.

 For this reason, “nobody can know” was taught in our seminaries for hundreds of years, and most have not studied and researched this subject as it should be.
 One verse has been singled out, and the rest of the New Testament teaching regarding the Rapture of His saints and the return of Jesus Christ have been fashioned around it, even though all the verses proceeding it and the rest of scripture say otherwise.
 In fact II Thessalonians 2:1-3 tells us that our teaching in the last days regarding the return of Christ will be wrong.
-This prophecy was right-on because as has been demonstrated to you, the Man of Sin is here but the Christian of today has no idea, isn’t interested, or is looking for someone or something else that will never happen!
+This prophecy was right-on because as was demonstrated to you, the Man of Sin was revealed but the Christian of today missed him because has no idea, isn’t interested, or is looking for someone or something else that will never happen!

 These Feasts are the main topic of this chapter, but before going any further, there are a few other things you need to consider so that you can put the proper perspective on the verses we will be using in the New Testament.
 There are context and background that you must consider to aid in your understanding of these Feasts.
 There is no intent to deceive here; in fact, what you find here should help to make a little more sense out of some verses that didn’t seem to make much sense to you when the teacher or preacher explained them.
 What are we getting at here?